somedatapacket/docs.humio.com/content/getting_started/repositories.md

 When [sending data to humio]({{< ref "sending_data_to_humio/_index.md" >}}) you always specify a repository and a [parser]({{< ref "sending_data_to_humio/parsers/_index.md" >}}) as the target.

-## Views
+## Virtual Repositories

-The repository has a close cousin called a [View]({{< relref "views.md">}}).
+The repository has a close cousin called a [Virtual Repositories]({{< relref "views.md">}}).
-You can think of a view as a kind of a _virtual repository_, and is works similarly to the views you may know from SQL databases.
+Virtual Repositories works similarly to the views you may know from SQL databases.

+{{< notice tip >}}
+Non-Virtual repositories are sometimes referred to as "physical" repositories, due to the fact that they have associated storage and to distinguish when needed.
+{{< /notice >}}

-While a you can search directly in a repository, doing search through a view gives you some added benefits, e.g.:
+While a you can search directly in a physical repository, doing search through a view gives you some added benefits, e.g.:

 - Joining logs from multiple repositories in a single search